-SELECTION OF PEER COMMITTEES
+1. SELECTION OF COMMITTEES

-1.1 Who should select faculty peer committees?
+1.1.
+Who should select faculty peer committees?

 Members of the committee should be elected by, and from, the full constituency of peers.
 At a minimum this should include all full-time members of the academic unit.
 Part-time and contract academics who are part of the bargaining unit, or included in accord with university policy, should be afforded the same opportunities to participate in the selection process as tenured and tenure-track faculty.
-Where appropriate, a range of perspectives should be sought and steps taken to ensure adequate representation by rank and sex.
-In small institutions a whole department may sometimes be an appropriate committee.
+To reflect equity and diversity, a range of perspectives should be sought and steps taken to ensure adequate representation by rank and equity-seeking groups.
+In small institutions, a whole department may sometimes be an appropriate committee.
 Some faculties do not have departments and, in such cases, faculty peer committees should be elected from the most appropriate unit (analogous to a traditional academic department) within which the candidate works.

-1.2 Should faculty peer committees be restricted to the department?
+1.2.
+Should faculty peer committees be restricted to the department?

 Every effort should be made to ensure that peer committees have sufficient expertise to make an informed judgment.
 This is especially important in situations where the candidate's specialty is not shared by other members of the department.
 Some collective agreements require, or explicitly permit, the election of peers from other departments where such expertise exists.
-Where sufficient expertise to assess a candidate is lacking at the institution, particular attention should be paid to the opinions of external reviewers.
+Where sufficient expertise or equity representation to assess a candidate is lacking at the institution, particular attention should be paid to the opinions of external reviewers, who may satisfy that role.

+1.3.
 Should non-tenured faculty serve on tenure committees?
 When considering promotion to a specific rank, should faculty of a lower rank serve on the promotion committee?